-

 How can you continue to be a global leader?
 The Netherlands depends on innovation.
 It is our high-quality knowledge which leads the maritime sector to be of world class.

-- Digital reporting based on e-invoicing
+Digital reporting (DRR) based on e-invoicing

-Changes in e-invoicing from 2024
+Changes in e-invoicing from 2025

 New rules for e-invoicing